 The Affordable Care Act expanded liability for claims under the Anti-Kickback Statute.
 In brief, violations of the AKS are now "per se" violations of the False Claims Act.
 For providers, this means that even unintentional violations of the AKS can serve as the basis for claims of fraud under the FCA.

-This article by TELG managing principal R. Scott Oswald and David L. Scher was published by Westlaw Journal Health Care Fraud on May 1, 2012.
+TELG managing principal R. Scott Oswald and David L. Scher was published by Westlaw Journal Health Care Fraud on May 1, 2012.

 Westlaw Journal Health Care Fraud

 Health Care Law Expands False Claims Act Liability Under Anti-Kickback Statute

 With President Obama’s signing of the Patient Protection and Affordable Care Act in 2010, the Anti-Kickback Statute has more teeth than ever before.
 Now, violations of this statute are per se violations of the False Claims Act.
 This means even unintentional violations of the statute can be grounds for fraud liability.
 Moreover, an unwitting and non-beneﬁting party within the stream of a reimbursement claim to Medicare or Medicaid may be liable for fraud if unlawful kickbacks taint any part of the claim.
 Also, because of the PPACA, as of Jan.
 1 all manufacturers of drugs, devices, biologic agents and medical supplies covered under federal health care programs must record all transfers of value.

 Failing to do so will subject those entities to fraud litigation as well.
 Recent court decisions conﬁrm that the measure of damages in Anti-Kickback Statute fraud claims is the full value of the services provided, even though the patients in question often receive the medical beneﬁts claimed because the unlawful kickback renders the health care provider ineligible under federal programs.
 Accordingly, any sum received from the government is therefore forfeited.